create3000/x_ite/docs/_posts/reference/scene-services.md

 This section lists the methods available in the X3DExecutionContext object, which allows scripts to get access to the scene graph.

+Scripts inside a proto instance only have access to the current X3DExecutionContext object and this via `Browser .currentScene`.

 ### Instance Creation Method(s)

 None.
 This object cannot be instantiated by the user.